atk4/data/docs/persistence/sql/queries.md

 ## Query Modes

 When you create new Query it always start in "select" mode.
-You can switch query to a different mode using :php:meth:`mode`. f you don't switch the mode, your Query remains in select mode and you can fetch results from it anytime.
+You can switch query to a different mode using {php:meth}`mode`. f you don't switch the mode, your Query remains in select mode and you can fetch results from it anytime.

 The pattern of defining arguments for your Query and then executing allow you